ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Breakups are tough, epspecially for the person being broken up with, and especially when that person is not a pesron at all.
 The sudden transition from being together to being nothing can come as a shock.
 Offer to be there and cushion the landing by not closing the browser tab for a few hours.

 Don't point fingers
-At the end it can be tempting to get one last jab in there.
+At the end it can be tempting to get one last jab in .
 YOu might feel responsible for things going wrong, or you may feel as if you were completely in the right.

 Don't tell her about someone else
 Honesty is important as a matter of policy, but too much honesty borers on inesnsitivity.
 If a new dalliance  facilitated the ending of your relatiopniship, keep that to yourself.
 When your needs aren't met, it's natural to seek validation elsewhere.